I am a fan of "Naruto" and have some thoughts about the anime's impact.

 If that isn't inspiring, I don't know what is.
 Many of you are going to read this and think, "Is she serious?"
 Yes.
 Yes, I am.
 As a woman, it was hard to watch other women do pretty much nothing all the damn time.
 Even if "healer" or med nin is kind of a stereotypical female role, I'd still take it over a "kunoichi that gets in the way and cries because she loves her teammates too much."
 At least now Sakura can heal Naruto after he gets hurt protecting her.
 The manga doesn't really focus too much on the girls and that's because it's shounen/seinen manga (target audience is male).
 Despite that, it has a pretty large female fan-base.
 The anime does focus on some of the kunoichi, doing featurette episodes on Tsunade, Tenten, Hinata, Sakura, & Ino, where the female characters' personal growth is highlighted.

 The way this manga & anime used to be presented to the audience has matured.
 Along with it, so has the subject matter and the depth of understanding required to analyze Naruto's decisions.
 As Naruto continues to develop as a leader, we see him struggle to reconcile his duties as a ninja with his promise to adhere to his own nindo (ninja way).
-The beginning of the anime was very task & goal oriented.
+The beginning of the anime was very task & goal-oriented.
 Naruto had to do A to get to B which would make him C (stronger).

 The Shippuden arc has become less about becoming physically strong and more about acquiring the right set of critical thinking skills, ethics, & character for leadership.
-Naruto wasn't a natural born leader.
+Naruto wasn't a natural-born leader.
 People forget that he was a bratty little kid defacing the Hokage version of Mt.
 Rushmore just for attention.
 In the beginning, people were inspired by Naruto because he was weak and annoying, but wouldn't give up.

 In the Shippuden arc, people are inspired by his loyalty and philosophical pursuit of breaking the cycle of hatred and violence imbued in the ninja culture.
 The audience is also inspired by seeing the vulnerable side of Naruto.
-He becomes even more likeable in this arc because he ISN'T perfect.
+He becomes even more likable in this arc because he ISN'T perfect.

 One of nufoundglory's main points was that Naruto only used to cry when he needed to and now he cries too much.
 Apparently, that makes him weak.
 I disagree.
-Naruto isn't crying from physical pain, but because he's knows he's about to lose something more important to him than his own life: his precious people.
+Naruto isn't crying from physical pain, but because he knows he's about to lose something more important to him than his own life: his precious people.
 If Haku's reason for living was to be Zabuza's tool, then Naruto's reason for living is to protect his family.
 Naruto's family has come to encompass literally everyone and anyone he has a bond with.
 The entire village, for instance.
 But those closest to him, are definitely his teammates, teachers, hokage, & peers.
 I think Naruto cries because he is mature enough to realize what is at stake.
 He's no longer a little naïve kid.
 Things were pretty easy for Naruto back in the day.
 He never had to contemplate killing his best friend and breaking his other best friend's heart to save the village that used to hate him, but now recognizes him.

 Sasuke (immature, confused, & angsty as he is) was one of the first members of Naruto's self-made family.
 Naruto is determined to fight to protect his family, but that's not all.
-He want's to protect his family from themselves as well as any enemy who would kill them.
+He wants to protect his family from themselves as well as any enemy who would kill them.
 Naruto (even at the Chuunin Exam arc) is mature enough to know that he could have destroyed himself if he let anger and violence rule his actions.
 That is why Naruto keeps "wasting time" trying to change Sasuke's mind.
 He wants Sasuke to reconsider revenge and seek justice instead.
 In the manga, Naruto makes a very notable distinction between justice and revenge when he talks to Sasuke and declares that they would both die if they duke it out.
 Basically, Naruto has become the voice of reason, whether he's confronting an angry Sasuke or an angry Raikage.

 We love him for his flaws, not just despite them.
 For instance, Naruto is kind to a fault.
 He is persevering to a fault.
 He is loyal to a fault.
 But we love that about him.